 At Lake Louise Ski Resort, indulge in refined mid-mountain eats like bison short ribs at Whitehorn Bistro, which sits at 6,700′ elevation.
 If you’re spending the day at Banff Sunshine Village, make a reservation for lunch at Chimney Corner for fireside dining and pork belly gnocchi that’ll give you enough energy to ski or board until ski patrol kicks you out at the end of the day.

-6. Ice skate on Lake Louise
+6. Ice Skate on Lake Louise

-There are skate rentals available for a couple of hours or the whole day, and a large section of the lake is serviced by a makeshift Zamboni that helps smooth out the surface.
+There are skate rentals available for a couple of hours or the whole day, and a large section of the lake is serviced by a zamboni that helps smooth out the surface.

-7. Wander around downtown Banff
+7. Wander Around Downtown Banff

-Look for the best hotel prices in Banff National Park
+Look for the best hotel prices in Banff National Park.

 Looking to visit again in the summer?
 Check out our post on the Top 10 things to do in Banff year-round.

-Social Media Images by: Bigstock/Bgsmith
+Social Media and lead images by: Bigstock/Bgsmith